hackerbay/Employee-Handbook/people-operations/salary-and-leave/README.md

 ### Apply for leaves

-- You need to apply for a leave by filling the **Leave Application Form** which you can find [here](https://hackerbaycompany.slack.com/files/U033XTX4D/FGPQ8C533/Forms)
+- You need to apply for a leave by filling the **Leave Application Form** which you can find [here](https://hackerbaycompany.slack.com/files/U033XTX4D/FGPQ8C533/Forms).
+You should fill this form **atleast 3 working days in advance.**
 - Your manager would let you know if your leave is approved.
 - **Emergency:** We understand this sometimes happens.
-Fill the form as soon as you can.
+Fill the form on the same day of the emergency.
+You can claim emergency leave twice / yr and we require evidence to consider it.
+If you claim emergency leave without evidence, a violation will be reported against you.

 #### Medical Leave
 - Inform your manager and your client (if you have any) immediately.